 The decomposed granite courtyard provides a look and feel of rural France or Spain.
 The olive tree on the right had lived there for many decades.
 The ancient olive tree on the left was imported to the site.
 Learn more about transplanting large olive trees here.

-Building A Courtyard Fireplace in Santa Barbara
+Building A Spanish Courtyard Fireplace in Santa Barbara

-Here are a couple of early construction photos showing the earliest stage of a courtyard fireplace being built.
+Here are a couple of early construction photos showing the earliest stage of a Spanish courtyard fireplace being built.
 We didn’t want the large fireplace to encroach into the courtyard too much, so the building was notched.

 The photo above shows the recessed mid-section of the building where it would be built.
 Also, how framing for the plaster coving was done.
 The framers are nailing hand cut, 1-1/8″ thick plywood to each rafter tail, and blocking in between.